gravitational/teleport/rfd/0014-session-2FA.md

     it's set, and the legacy fields otherwise

-The `identity.Usage` field (encoded as `OrganizationalUnit` in the certificate subject) will be enforced for 2FA certs by `auth.Middleware` (even if `identity.Usage` is empty, which is currently not blocked).
+The `identity.Usage` field (encoded as `OrganizationalUnit` in the certificate subject) will be enforced for MFA certs by `auth.Middleware` (even if `identity.Usage` is empty, which is currently not blocked).
 The possible values
 are: